ng-consult/ng1-server/README.md

 What does server side rendering means for angular?

 - You don't have to modify your existing Angular.js code base.
 - You can have big SEO benefits
+- You get support for REST caching out of the box
+- You get Support for REST pre-loading on page load out of the box
 - Your website will behave as a web application - which means a much richer UX.
 - You get huge performances benefits by server side caching REST API and templateCache and replay them in your client instantly on page load
 - You can start developing your website with Angular, server side render it, and later port it into a mobile app with [cordova]()